Mathématique: Chapter 5

 “Fine.
 Consider it said.”

 “I mean it though,” Jackson said dully.
-Jackson, who had lost his wife.
-Jackson, who had lost his sanity.
-Jackson, who had died himself.
+Jackson, who’d lost his wife.
+Jackson, who’d lost his sanity.
+Jackson, who’d died.
 Jackson, who talked to the empty air, who had a foot in a world no one else could see.
-Jackson was the kind of person that the universe tried unceasingly to tear down, to grind away, to destroy utterly on every scale.
-Rush understood that because she had been that way, trying to fix things and preserve things and meeting with failure everywhere, even in her own body.
+Jackson was the kind of person the universe tried to tear down, to grind away, to destroy on every scale.
+Rush saw it because she’d been that way, trying to fix things and preserve things and breathe life into dead musical scores.
+In the end, she’d met with failure everywhere, even in her own body.

-Maybe everyone’s life was like that.
+But maybe everyone’s life could be described that way.
 Jackson just had a greater dynamic range.

 “I know you do,” Rush whispered.